Wednesday, October 28, 2009

 Corn and Zucchini Quesadillas

-1 ear corn (grilled and kernels cut from cob)
+(makes 1 quesadilla)1 ear corn (grilled and kernels cut from cob)

 1 small zucchini (grated, squeezed and drained)